ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 `Maintain a Wheelie over a full 1/4 mile (402.3 m, 1,320 ft).`

 Maintaining a wheelie is all about power and shifting correctly.
-You want to use a car upgraded with enough power and a Tier 3 Suspension and use nitrous when the front end starts to go down.
+You want to use a car upgraded with enough power and a Tier 3 Suspension and use nitrous before the front end starts to go down.

 General car recomendations are in [Appendix: Recommended Cars and Setups](#5-appendix-recommended-cars-and-setups).